 Perquisites or fringe benefits are perks that employees enjoy over and above their salary.
 Some of these components are taxed separately from an employer’s account to maintain accountability and transparency.
 Some perquisites are tax-exempted as well.

-This article discusses its various aspects – the meaning of perquisites, its different types, calculation of taxes, and some of its most common examples.
+This article discusses its various aspects – the meaning, its different types, calculation of taxes, and some of its most common examples.

 What are perquisites in salary?